Postmortem of My Journey at Autodesk

 I started my career as a Python developer in a startup in Shanghai, the engineering experience became a solid cornerstone for my SRE transition.

-Then, I joined Ant Group, a leading chinese fintech company, which was the largest unicorn in the world.
-Thanks to reliable co-worker and managers, I got promoted quickly for P5 to P7 and well compensated.
+Then, I joined Ant Group, a leading Chinese fintech company, which was the largest unicorn in the world.
+Thanks to reliable co-worker and managers, I got promoted twice in 4 years and well compensated.

 - 2017.03 ~ 2018.04: Python Software Engineer (Hypers)